 - Delivers entertainment?

 - Make life easier?
 Faster?
 More interesting?
 Healthier?
 Safer?

 - Make people look more attractive?
 More entitled?
 More interesting?

 - Make them feel better than the others?

-What is the ultimate reason for anyone to use your app?
+Finally, what is the ultimate reason for anyone to use your app?

 To find the right potential clients, you can use some helpful questions:

 - Who do you want to use your app?

 - Are they your current customers?
 Or somebody else?

 - Do you have a certain demographic in mind?